cs160-berkeley/prog-01-crunch-time-daltonboll/README.md

 <img src="screenshots/3_pullup_calculation.png" height="400" alt="Rep-based Pullup Calculation"/>

 If the user selects a minute-based exercise (such as Cycling, Jogging, Jumping Jacks, Leg-Lifts, Planks, Stair-Climbing, or Swimming), Caloristics will automatically recognize that the user input is in minutes and not reps.
 This can be seen by the text: "Enter the number of minutes:".
-The user should then enter in the number of minutes of exercise they did.
+The user should then enter in the number of minutes of exercise they did before hitting the "BURN CALORIES!" button.

 <img src="screenshots/4_cycling_calculation.png" height="400" alt="Minute-based Cycling Calculation"/>